 See how meaningful data reveals ways to improve care.

 [Statistic/Note: Image will be illustration.]
-900,000 ICU stays recorded in one database1
+More than 900,000 ICU stays recorded in one database1

 FIND DATA POINTS THAT CLARIFY PROBLEMS

 With so many metrics being generated by hospitals, data selection is the first step to measuring and improving outcomes.